linker3000/DL4YHF-Frequency-Meter/README.md

 # DL4YHF-Frequency-Meter

-Modified version of the excellent, PIC Micro-based frequency meter by Wolfgang "Wolf" Büscher, DL4YHF

-Added option to specify that you are using an external crystal oscillator module on OSC1, which frees OSC2/RA6/PB6 as an output pin that can then be used to control display digit 5 instead of the diode/transistor NAND gate.
+I have modified the code to include an option to use an external crystal oscillator module on OSC1, which frees OSC2/RA6/PB6 as an output pin which can then be used to control display digit 5 instead of the diode/transistor NAND gate.

-Original code and circuit schematics can be found here: http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html
+The original code and circuit schematics can be found here: http://www.qsl.net/dl4yhf/freq_counter/freq_counter.html

 With this modified code:

-* Omit diodes D1-4, C1, C2, X1, R10 and T1
+* Omit C1, C2, X1, D1-4, R10 and T1 (The crystal oscillator circuit and the transistor/diode NAND gate that controls digit 5)

 * Connect the output of a (20MHz) TTL oscillator module to the OSC1 pin (16)